Tony Sansone

-Tony Sansone (September 19, 1905 – January 13, 1987) was an Italian-American bodybuilder and model.
+Tony Sansone (died January 13, 1987) was an Italian-American bodybuilder and model.

 Background

-Anthony Joseph Sansone was born September 19, 1905, in Brooklyn, New York.
-His parents were both Sicilian immigrants: Ignazio (Charles) Sansone and Paolina (Pauline) Giardina.
+Anthony Joseph Sansone's parents were both Sicilian immigrants: Ignazio (Charles) Sansone and Paolina (Pauline) Giardina.
 Sansone married Sophie Frank ("Rita") in 1926, and had two children, Pauline and Anthony Joseph, Jr ("Nino").

 Early interest in physique development

 At an early age, Sansone (pronounced sahn-sown-eh, later Americanized to san-sown-ee) had contracted scarlet fever and then typhoid fever, leaving him with a fragile build.
 At 14, he took an interest in sports and began working out at a nearby park, doing running, chin-ups, handstands, and other acrobatics.
 At 16, he came across magazine pictures of physique star Tommy Farber in Physical Culture magazine and became interested in physical development.
 He trained under the tutelage of bodybuilding publisher Bernarr Macfadden and bodybuilder Charles Atlas (aka Angelo Siciliano).

 In October 1923, Sansone, 18, won a physique contest sponsored by Atlas.
 He did not pursue competitive bodybuilding as a career, however and never earned any titles.